What is a Shared Ownership Property?

 Pros and Cons of Shared Ownership?

-If you are fed up of renting or the prospect of owning your own home seems a million miles away, then it can help you get on the property ladder.
+If you are fed up with renting or the prospect of owning your own home seems a million miles away, then it can help you get on the property ladder.
 Also, as it is just a share of the property you will own, then your mortgage amount will be much smaller, your deposit amount is likely to also be smaller.

 Although you do not own 100% of the property, you are responsible for the full maintenance costs of the property, whereas if you rented you are likely to have your landlord to deal with these.
 As mentioned earlier the valuation fees incurred should you wish to increase your percentage share can be seen as a downfall.

 The staircasing share will depend on the market value of your property at that time, which may mean it is beyond your affordability to buy that extra share.
-The rent charged by the housing association can also mean, in addition to your mortgage payment – it could work out less attractive cost wise as you initially thought.
+The rent charged by the housing association can also mean, in addition to your mortgage payment – it could work out less attractive cost-wise as you initially thought.

 How does a Shared Ownership Mortgage work?